awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, there is a thread waiting on a binlog file that is being written to disk\.

 **io/socket/sql/client\_connection**
 In this wait event, a thread is in the process of handling a new connection\.
+To learn how to tune your database when this wait is prominent, see [io/socket/sql/client\_connection](ams-waits.client-connection.md)\.

 **io/table/sql/handler**
 This is a table I/O wait event\.
 Typically, these types of events can be followed by a nested event such as a file I/O event\.
-For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.
+For more information about atom and molecule events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.
+To learn how to tune your database when this wait is prominent, see [io/table/sql/handler](ams-waits.waitio.md)\.

 **lock/table/sql/handler**
 This wait event is a table lock wait event handler\.
-For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.
+For more information about atom and molecule events in the Performance Schema, see [ Performance Schema atom and molecule events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.

 **synch/cond/mysys/my\_thread\_var::suspend**
 In this wait event, threads are suspended when they are waiting on a condition\.
 For example, this event occurs when threads are waiting for table level lock\.
 We recommend that you investigate your workload to see what threads might be acquiring table locks on your DB instance\.
 For more information about table locking in MySQL, see [Table locking issues](https://dev.mysql.com/doc/refman/5.6/en/table-locking.html) in the MySQL documentation\.